LISAChallengeOfficial/sample-model-templates/README.md

 ### Build your model

-1. If you haven't already, change directories to `r/` or `python/`.
+1. If you haven't already, change directories to  `python/`.
 Then run the `build` command to Dockerize your model:

    ```